 It's the Weekend.
 Let's Eat.
 Old Town Cottonwood.

-Old Town Cottonwood was a sleepy place just a few years ago.
+Old Town Cottonwood was a sleepy place not all that long ago.
 Then the surrounding Verde Valley blossomed with vineyards and wineries, and the region earned its official American Viticultural Area (AVA) status.
 The city sprouted serious tasting rooms and great restaurants helmed by talented chefs soon followed.
 Now, you can literally eat your way through Old Town Cottonwood without ever getting into your car.

 Merkin Vineyards Tasting Room & Osteria was opened in 2016 in a corner storefront by rock musician/winemaker Maynard James Keenan.
 Sample a glass of Merkin's Shinola, a Sangiovese-based blend, then dig into the hyper-local menu created by Chef Chris Smith.
 Pastas and breads are made in-house from Arizona flour, so don't miss the wine- and prickly pear-infused Merkin mac and cheese (yes, it's pinkish, not orange), the pesto and cheese cavatelli or the creamy gnocchi.
 If dinner is more about grazing, the charcuterie board features a changing array of meats and cheeses, while the salad choices feature fruits and vegetables culled from Merkin's own orchard, gardens and greenhouse.